DevExpress/devextreme-documentation/api-reference/10 UI Components/dxFileManager/5 File System Providers/Remote/1 Configuration/beforeSubmit.md

 The request parameters.

 ##### field(options.formData): Object
-Custom data (key-value pairs) that is sent to the server with the request.
+Custom data (key-value pairs) that are sent to the server with the request.

 ---